Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

-Next, we consider the case $k\neq k'$.
-We may just assume that $k<k'$.
+Now all sub-cases of {\bf Case A} have been handled and we start to consider {\bf Case B} for \eqref{e2a}.
+Recall that $k\neq k'$ in {\bf Case B} and we may just assume that $k<k'$.
 First, we can fix the position of $s_{k-1}$, which has at most $l$ choices.
-Then, if $k'=q+1-r$, then we just use the trivial bound
+Next, if $k'=q+1-r$, then we just use the trivial bound

 while if $k'<q+1-r$, then we apply Lemma \ref{l206} to obtain